Pakipaki mayhem: Two serious crashes hours apart on stretch of road

-State Highway 2 which runs through the suburb was closed twice in a matter of hours following serious crashes at 3.30pm and 7pm.
+State Highway 2, which runs through the suburb, was closed twice in a matter of hours after serious crashes at 3.30pm and 7pm.

 Both crashes happened within 1km of each other along the busy road.

-Two people were taken to hospital with serious injuries including a woman, in her 40s, who remained in a critical condition in ICU at Hawke's Bay Hospital, as at Thursday morning.

-The first crash happened about 3.30pm near Pakipaki School, at the intersection of SH2 and Turamoe Rd, and involved two vehicles.
+The first crash was about 3.30pm near Pakipaki School, at the intersection of SH2 and Turamoe Rd, and involved two vehicles.

-A woman in her 40s was taken to hospital with critical injuries.

 A section of SH2 was closed until 6.15pm.

-The second crash also involved two vehicles and happened about 7pm roughly 200m south of the Pakipaki roundabout - within 1km of the first crash.
+About 7pm roughly 200m south of the Pakipaki roundabout, within 1km of the first crash, two vehicles collided.

 Police confirmed one person was initially trapped before being taken to hospital with serious injuries.

 On Monday, a person died in a crash along SH5 at Tarawera, between Eskdale and Taupo.
-Police are appealing for witnesses over that crash.
+Police are appealing for witnesses to the crash.

-Meanwhile, a man in his 60s remains in a critical condition in the ICU at Hawke's Bay Hospital following another fatal crash on July 12 in Pakowhai, on the outskirts of Hastings.
-A 24-year-old woman died in that crash.
+Meanwhile, a man in his 60s remains in a critical condition in the ICU at Hawke's Bay Hospital after a crash on July 12 in Pakowhai, on the outskirts of Hastings, that killed a 24-year-old woman.